We are Osprey FX

-The ‘Risk Disclosure’ is entered by and between Osprey FX Limited and the Client.
+The ‘Risk Disclosure’ is entered by and between Osprey Limited and the Client.

-Osprey FX Limited is registered at Beachmont Business Centre, Suite 4, Kingstown, St. Vincent and the Grenadines.
-Of the present agreement, Osprey FX Limited shall be referred to as “Osprey FX”
+Osprey Limited is registered at Beachmont Business Centre, Suite 4, Kingstown, St. Vincent and the Grenadines.
+Of the present agreement, Osprey Limited shall be referred to as “Osprey LTD”

 Prospective clients should study the following risk warnings very carefully.
 Please note that we do not explore or explain all the risks involved when dealing in Financial Instruments.